This website uses cookies. By continuing to use this website you are agreeing to our use of cookies.

 Abstract

-The mesosphere influences, and is influenced by, in-situ and external effects such as atmospheric waves and tides (upward) and space weather effects (downward).
-The mesosphere is strongly coupled to the lower edge of the ionosphere, as well as the other atmospheric regions, so changes in one part can impact on others.
-In order to make progress in modelling the whole atmosphere as a coupled system, need to have a sound scientific understanding of the drivers of variability.
+This work provided a first step towards improving predictability of the mesosphere at sub-seasonal to decadal timescales.
+The mesosphere influences, and is influenced by, in-situ and external effects such as atmospheric waves and tides (upward) and space weather effects (downward); and is strongly coupled to the lower edge of the ionosphere and the other atmospheric regions.
+A sound scientific understanding of the drivers of variability in the mesosphere is therefore needed in order to advance modelling of the whole atmosphere as a coupled system.

 This project was led by British Antarctic Survey (BAS) scientists under Natural Environment Research Council (NERC) project MesoS2D (grant reference: NE/V018426/1).